Analyzing the health of Philadelphia’s bike share system

 Despite these difficulties, I think the above findings are a great sign for the future of our burgeoning bike share program.
 There’s currently more demand for the bike share than it can sometimes provide, which means there’s tremendous opportunity for bike share growth in Philadelphia.

 In the meantime, if you’d like to get the upper hand on the other bike sharers and find out the best times to take your bike routes, feel free to analyze my cache of the Indego usage data below.

 a I have made my cache of the Indego bike share data set available online here.
+(Note: Sorry, I had to take down the cache, but I’ve left this text here for historical records.)
 The data is in tab-separated format, compressed with gzip, and contains all of the data from the API, captured every 5 minutes.
 The cache auto-updates every 5 minutes after the hour, every hour.
 Please don’t send requests for the cache more than one time per hour; I will have to take it down if my web site slows down due to high volumes of requests.

 b The peak usage hours for the Indego bike share are typically 8-10 AM and 4-6 PM ET on the weekdays.
 You can read more about the Indego usage patterns in my previous post.